 Final playback prep with Delicia Li and Katy Oldfield

-IBM Design HQ in Austin, Texas
+Having fun at IBM’s Design HQ in Austin, Texas

 Having fun at IBM